excellalabs/docker-workshop-2/README-Kubernetes.1.md

 * Deployment:  The most common way of running X copies (Pods) of your application.
 Supports rolling updates to your container images.

 * Service: By itself, a Deployment can’t receive traffic.
 Setting up a Service is one of the simplest ways to configure a Deployment to receive and loadbalance requests.
 Depending on the type of Service used, these requests can come from external client apps or be limited to apps within the same cluster.
 A Service is tied to a specific Deployment using label  selection.
+  - Services have a cluster-wide IP, DNS name and port

 *Additional concepts*